ElTure97/A-standardised-GIS-based-tool-to-automate-urban-scenario-making/README.md

 }
 The extension file, if retrieved from a github public repository, requires to put as url the one for reaching the raw file.

 Also, the required level of detail according to the specifications in https://3d.bk.tudelft.nl/lod/ must be put as a string, and the link for the output crs which must be compliant to the following sample link used for UTM zone 32 crs: https://www.opengis.net/def/crs/EPSG/0/32632

+Eventually, the acquisition method through which energy consumption data have been achieved and the interpolation method must be put both as a string, strictly choosing one among the following methods and interpolation strategies respectively:

+  "measurement";
+  "simulation";
+  "calibratedSimulation";
+  "estimation";
+  "unknown".

+  "averageInPrecedingInterval";
+  "averageInSucceedingInterval";
+  "constantInPrecedingInterval";
+  "constantInSucceedingInterval";
+  "continuous";
+  "discontinuous";
+  "instantaneousTotal";
+  "maximumInPrecedingInterval";
+  "maximumInSucceedingInterval";
+  "minimumInPrecedingInterval";
+  "minimumInSucceedingInterval";
+  "precedingTotal";
+  "succeedingTotal".

 The code has been written for conversion to CityJSON v.
 1.1.
 If to a later or an older version conversion is needed, the code would require some adaptations in the module methods/cj_converter.py.